 Recruiting Research Participants

 Some psychology courses, such as Psyc101: Introduction to Psychology, offer course credit to their students for participating in department-approved studies.
-This assists student researchers by providing an incentive for others to participate in the study.
+This program assists student researchers by providing an incentive for others to participate in the study.

 If you are conducting research and would like to apply for department approval, please fill out the information on this website: